ChimdumebiNebolisa/CourtSightR/README.md

 # CourtSightR

 A lightweight **terminal-run NBA analytics tool** built in R. CourtSightR loads a local CSV of NBA game data, cleans it, computes performance splits, prints readable summaries in the terminal, and saves CSV summaries and plots to an `outputs/` folder.
-It is designed for quick exploratory analysis by a student or analyst working with game-level data on their machine.

 ## Why it exists